FarronF/limerick-council-meetings/meetings/2015/04/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Metropolitan District - 16th March 2015.md

 ***Roxboro and Donoughmore National Schools***.

-It was agreed that this motion should be referred to the Metropolitan Area Forum.--- QUESTIONS
+It was agreed that this motion should be referred to the Metropolitan Area Forum.
+---
+QUESTIONS

 **6.**